Swedish emigration to the United States: Late 19th century

 Single young women, most commonly moved straight from field work in rural Sweden to jobs as live-in housemaids in the urban United States.
 "Literature and tradition have preserved the often tragic image of the pioneer immigrant wife and mother", writes Barton, "bearing her burden of hardship, deprivation and longing on the untamed frontier ...
 More characteristic among the newer arrivals, however, was the young, unmarried woman ...
 As domestic servants in America, they ... were treated as members of the families they worked for and like 'ladies' by American men, who showed them a courtesy and consideration to which they were quite unaccustomed at home."
 They found employment easily, as Scandinavian maids were in high demand, and learned the language and customs quickly.
-Working conditions were far better than in Sweden, in terms of wages, hours of work, benefits, and ability to change positions.Hoerder, "Historical Perspectives", 78.
+Working conditions were far better than in Sweden, in terms of wages, hours of work, benefits, and ability to change positions.
 In contrast, newly arrived Swedish men were often employed in all-Swedish work gangs.
 The young women usually married Swedish men and brought with them in marriage an enthusiasm for ladylike, American manners and middle-class refinements.
 Many admiring remarks are recorded from the late 19th century about the sophistication and elegance that simple Swedish farm girls would gain in a few years, and about their unmistakably American demeanor.

 As ready workers, the Swedes were generally welcomed by the Americans, who often singled them out as the "best" immigrants.
 There was no significant anti-Swedish nativism of the sort that attacked Irish, German and, especially, Chinese newcomers.
 The Swedish style was more familiar: "They are not peddlers, nor organ grinders, nor beggars; they do not sell ready-made clothing nor keep pawn shops", wrote the Congregational missionary M. W. Montgomery in 1885; "they do not seek the shelter of the American flag merely to introduce and foster among us ... socialism, nihilism, communism ... they are more like Americans than are any other foreign peoples."